 Understanding Ball Screws

 A ball screw is a highly efficient mechanical conversion of rotary motion into linear motion.
-Unlike a trapezoidal thread (friction via sliding friction), a ball screw uses rolling ball elements in helical grooves.
+Unlike a trapezoidal thread (which relies on sliding friction), a ball screw uses rolling ball elements in helical grooves.

 Key Advantages at a Glance